kontent-ai/model-generator-js/README.md

 - `secureAccessKey`- Secure API Key if your Kontent project has secure mode enabled
 - `addTimestamp`- Indicates if timestamp is added to generated models
 - `nameResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
+- `includeCodename` - If true, the generated classes will also contain constant with type codename

 ## Example models